 This parcel of land is held under Magna Ecocity Sdn Bhd, a subsidiary of Magna Prima Berhad.
 The proposed project is located at Seksyen 15, Shah Alam and will be spread over approximately 20 acres.
 The Management is currently reviewing several viable development options as plans are subjected to more in-depth consultation by various parties to ensure maximum return on investment as well as meeting the market's requirements of new developments.
-However, we target to launch this project by year 2019.
+However, we target to launch this project by year 2021.

 On a separate note, should there be a need arises, the Management will consider joint venture arrangement for this project in order to support the Group's growth.
+Strategic location and innovative integrated lifestyle development concept will provide value in terms of accumulative yield and capital appreciation.